splunk/observability-workshop/docs/otel/connect-info.md

 It also has the Browser Access URL that you can use in case you cannot connect via ssh or putty - see [EC2 access via Web browser](../connect-info/#web-browser-all)

 !!! important
-    Please use SSH or Putty  to gain acess to your EC2 instance if possible and make a note of the IP address as you will need this during the workshop.
+    Please use SSH or Putty  to gain access to your EC2 instance if possible and make a note of the IP address as you will need this during the workshop.

 ## 2. SSH (Mac OS/Linux)